-These authors, as well as half a hundred others, ranging from Ambrose Bierce to William Zinsser, have indulged themselves in the mud-wallow of explaining what they do and what they do not do and why their methodology is the best, or at least the better.
+These authors, as well as half a hundred others, ranging from Ambrose Bierce and Mark Twain to William Zinsser, have indulged themselves in the mud-wallow of explaining what they do and what they do not do and why their methodology is the best, or at least the better.
 I admit I have not read them all, but I have read some parts of them all and you will find that in large measure they agree—and they are wrong.

 I do not look down on prostitution, per se.
 Most of us do that to one degree or another in our lives.
 We sell ourselves, often for very little.
 But writing might be a more worthy profession if it were not tied to the pimps.
-The courtesan has much in common with the writer in that the practitioners might get a great deal more pleasure from their craft if they do it well.
+Truly, the courtesan has much in common with the writer in that the practitioners in both trades might get a great deal more pleasure from their craft if they do it well.
 And too, doing it badly is not worth doing at all.
 But to do it at the beck and call of a pimp takes all the fun out of it.

 I have mentioned before that I had a good friend who was a professional author his entire life, and earned a good living at it.
 His astonishment that I wasn’t willing to adjust my writing to the demands of the marketplace still resounds in my head.
 He told me that anyone who wrote without prospect of being paid was a fool.
 I told him I was that fool.
 And he was correct, of course, if what I wanted was his success.
 Though that pleased him, it never appealed to me.